OpenWonderLabs/node-switchbot/BLE.md

 const switchbot = new SwitchBotBLE({ 'noble': Noble })
 ```

-In the code snippet above, the variable `switchbot` is an `SwitchBot` object.
-The `SwitchBot` object has a lot of methods as described in sections below.
+In the code snippet above, the variable `switchbot` is an `SwitchBotBLE` object.
+The `SwitchBotBLE` object has a lot of methods as described in sections below.

 #### `discover()` method